splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-start.rst

 Next
 ===================================================================================

-This completes the first step of the tutorial.
+You've completed the first step of the tutorial!

 To learn how to monitor your AWS data and services, continue to :ref:`tutorial-aws-use`.